-So let's begin this celebration.
-We will step back in time to join Paul Revere on his historic ride, review the document proclaiming us a free and independent nation and then move on to food, fun and fireworks--yes, that's right, even fireworks.
-So sit back and enjoy America's birthday with me.
+The fight for Democracy did not come easy.
+In order to understand what took place, we'll step back in time to join Paul Revere on his historic ride, review the document proclaiming us a free and independent nation and then move on to food, fun and fireworks--yes, that's right, even fireworks.
+So sit back and enjoy America's birthday with us.

-"Listen my children and you shall hear of the midnight ride of Paul
+the poem goes, "Listen my children and you shall hear of the midnight ride of

 The Revolutionary War